 Tired of your “check engine” light coming on and not knowing what it could be?
-Although mechanics would love for your to take your car in for service so that they can sell you on some headlight fluid, the truth is that you can probably find out what’s going on by yourself with a simple OBD2 (On-Board Diagnostics) reader.
+Although mechanics would love you to take your car in for service so they can sell you on some headlight fluid, the truth is that you can probably find out what’s going on yourself with a simple OBD2 (On-Board Diagnostics) reader.
 Modern cars have the brain capacity of several computers and will contain tons of valuable data and insights into your car’s performance.
 This information can be accessed with an external hardware device that you plug into the diagnostic link connector located under the dashboard.

 In fact, cars manufactured after 1995 have standardized interfaces which can connect to a OBD2 reader and even connect to your phone.
 That’s right, there’s no need for a fancy OBD2 code reader, all you need is a OBD2 bluetooth reader and a smartphone.
 Not only that, but you can even use your phone to monitor driving conditions, such as torque output, RPMs, you name it.
 While most of the OBD2 bluetooth dongles are the same, and can be found on Amazon or any other online retailer, the difference lies with the app used to work with the dongle.

 With that in mind, let’s review the best three OBD interface apps you can find to troubleshoot or gauge the performance of your car.